yp-edu/yp-edu.github.io/pages/_articles/fhe-for-open-model-audits.md

 > -  Is FHE really necessary here?
 > - Is FHE realistic here?

-The last two points are crucial, as you want to avoid using FHE as much as possible.
-Bear in mind that computing on cyphertexts is expensive!
+ Bear in mind that computing on cyphertexts is expensive, so you might want to avoid using FHE as much as possible!
 For example, you should prefer running the non-critical parts of your system locally, on the client machine, to the extent of the power needed.
 You'll then keep the encryption scheme for most sensitive business-related computations.

 ### FHE Applied to ML